gstrugala/costa/docs/api.rst

+.. currentmodule:: fillomino.permapfiller
 .. _api:

 Fillomino reference
 ===================

-.. automodule:: fillomino
-   :members:

 The ``PermapFiller`` class
 --------------------------
-``PermapFiller`` extends the `pandas.DataFrame`_ class by registering a dataframe accessor named ``pmf``.
+:class:`PermapFiller` extends the class :class:`pandas.DataFrame`
+by `registering a DataFrame accessor`_ named ``pmf``.
-Once Fillomino is imported, all ``PermapFiller`` methods and attributes can be invoked by dataframes in this way: ``df.pmf.normalized``.
+Once Fillomino is imported, all PermapFiller methods and attributes can be invoked by DataFrames in this way: ``df.pmf.normalized``.

-.. autoclass:: fillomino.permapfiller.PermapFiller
+.. autoclass:: PermapFiller
    :members:

 The ``defaults`` module
 -----------------------